 - 1. Plug in and turn all of the connected equipment on. - 2.
-If not already in, plug the supplied power cable into the AC inlet on the rear of the projector and turn on the power switch. - 3.
-Plug the power cable into a wall socket and turn the wall switch on.
+If not already in, plug the supplied power cable into the AC inlet on the rear of the projector. - 3.
+Plug the power cable into a wall power outlet and turn the wall switch on.